RunlongYu/CELS/criteo/readme.md

-## We provide a sample file for the criteo dataset, which contains the first 10,000 rows of data for the complete criteo dataset.
+### We offer a sample file from the Criteo dataset, encompassing the initial 10,000 rows.

-## You can also download the full criteo dataset to run our model!
+### For a comprehensive analysis, you can download the complete Criteo dataset to run our model!